Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: The relation with Thompson's groups

-Recall that {\em Thompson's group} $V$ is the group of right-continous bijections of the unit circle that map the set of dyadic rationals to itself, are differentiable except at finitely many points, and on every interval of differentiability they are affine maps whose derivatives are powers of 2.
+Recall that {\em Thompson's group} $V$ is the group of right-continuous bijections of the unit circle that map the set of dyadic rationals to itself, are differentiable except at finitely many points, and on every interval of differentiability they are affine maps whose derivatives are powers of 2.
+The group $V$ is well-known to be finitely presented, with respect to an explicit presentation.
 We refer the reader to the standard reference \cite{CFP} for a thorough discussion on the different Thompson's groups.
+Extending results of \cite{FK,FK2}, we will prove: